Non-Markovianity of $2K-B$ and a degeneration: A flat degeneration of

-this is immediate by \Cref{OP_Prop_density}. \end{proof} From here, we see that the dependence of the law on time $t$ is solely through the slope $K'(t)$.
-(While $at=K'(t)t$ appears in the density of $D(t)-t$, the random variable $t K'(t)$ is $\operatorname{Unif}(0,K(t))$, which is independent of $t$.)
-To `remove this dependence', in \eqref{eq:prosf} we take $s \to \infty$ while fix $z$, and get the process $Z$.
-This forces $K^{'} \to 0$ and keeps other part of the conditional law the same.
+and the result follows immediately from Proposition~\ref{OP_Prop_density}. \end{proof} From here, we see that the dependence of the law on time $t$ arises solely through the slope $K'(t)$.
+(While $a t = K'(t)t$ appears in the density of $D(t)-t$, the random variable $t K'(t)$ is $\operatorname{Unif}(0, K(t))$, which is independent of $t$.)
+To ``remove this dependence,'' we fix $z$ and let time tend to infinity, obtaining the process $Z$.
+This forces $K' \to 0$.

-Below we study various aspects of $Z$, as announced below \Cref{thm:nb5}.
-Along this we produce several alternative proofs of \Cref{thm:nb5}.
-This is because, if $X$ were BES(5) process (thereby Makovian), $Z$ would be $\operatorname{BES}_z(5)$; however, this can be refuted by various properties of $Z$, to be revealed in this section.
-Our study of $Z$ is also towards better understanding the original process $X$, and in particular, why it resembles BES(5) in many aspects.
+Below we study various aspects of $Z$, as announced after \Cref{thm:nb5}.
+Along the way, we provide several alternative proofs of \Cref{thm:nb5}.
+This is because, if $X$ were a $\operatorname{BES}(5)$ process (and hence Markovian), $Z$ would be $\operatorname{BES}_z(5)$; however, this can be refuted by various properties of $Z$, to be revealed in this section.
+Our study of $Z$ also aims to better understand the original process $X$, and in particular, why it resembles $\operatorname{BES}(5)$ in many aspects.